cgp-2017/blog/_posts/2017-03-03-player-health.md

 You'll notice I left a comment in there.
 What __SHOULD__ happen when the player reaches zero health?
 (HINT: Maybe look around in this script?)

+__MAKE SURE TO DELETE THE COMMENT AND PUT YOUR COMMAND IN THAT LINE__

 ## STEP 6: Knock off some health

 In the `OnTriggerEnter` function, delete the lines and add the following: